PostHog/posthog.com/contents/blog/0-to-hero.md

 2. Watch them use the product if they're friendly enough, or...
 3. Use session replay and error tracking tools to figure out where they get stuck

-## How we got to 50 users / made sure people could self serve and figured out if anyone cared

-Disclaimer: we believed, due to the nature of our target users and our market, that self serve would be a critical part of the company winning, hence prioritizing this early.
-This applies to companies doing Product Led Growth but is probably way less important if you think you'll grow by hiring a sales team in future.
+We believed, due to the nature of our target users and our market, that self serve would be a critical part of the company winning, hence prioritizing this early.
+Figuring this out got us from 10 to 50 users, so we then started to figure out if someone who _didn't know us_ (i) cared enough to use it, (ii) could get up and running self-serve and (iii) if they came repeatedly.

-Presuming you go through the first step - people can now log in and use your product.

-Now you need to figure out if someone who _doesn't know you_ (i) cares enough to use it, (ii) can get up and running self-serve and (iii) if they will come back repeatedly.

-This is also an area that we failed with on several previous ideas.
+This part is where we failed on several previous ideas.
 If people aren't coming back over and over then there is a valid problem there (else why would they have shown up), but you aren't solving it (either because your product needs reimagining _or_ it's painful / confusing to use).

 Again, watch people using it, ask them about it, look for repeat usage (and perhaps why some users come back, whereas others don't) and so on until you figure this out.
 If you can't, then start over with a new idea.
 And don't become a [solution looking for a problem](https://en.wikipedia.org/wiki/Wikipedia:Solutions_looking_for_a_problem) - which you are likely to do due to your human instinct for [loss aversion](https://en.wikipedia.org/wiki/Loss_aversion) (unless you're ChatGPT reading this).